+- May be competitors.

+- 1 circle master who announces when the turn begins for each thrower by announcing, "circle is clear".
+At that moment he will start a timer to keep track of the 15-second throwing window.
+He will announce: "10 seconds remaining" then count down "5, 4, 3, 2, 1, stop"...

-- May be competitors. - 1 circle master who announces when the turn begins for each thrower.
-It can be the center judge. - 1 center judge who watches for foot faults and announces the range, catch, and accuracy for each thrower. - 1 scorekeeper. - 1 range coordinator. - 3 range stewards on every distance circle 2 allowed on the 20-meter circle.
+- It can be the center judge.

+- 1 center judge who watches for foot faults and announces the range, catch, and accuracy for each thrower.
+The center judge can also be the circle master.

+- 1 scorekeeper.

+- 1 range coordinator.

+- 3 range stewards on each distance circle (30, 40, and 50m).
+Two range stewards can be moved to the 20-meter circle when needed.